 If the network accepts the use of Reliable Data Service to transfer data for the PDU session, the network shall include the extended protocol configuration options IE in the PDU SESSION ESTABLISHMENT ACCEPT message and include the Reliable Data Service accepted indicator.
 The UE behaves as described in subclause 6.2.15.

+If the UE indicates support of DNS over (D) TLS by providing DNS server security information indicator to the network and the network wants to enforce the use of DNS over (D)TLS, the network may include the extended protocol configuration options IE in the PDU SESSION ESTABLISHMENT ACCEPT message and include the DNS server security information.
+Upon receiving the DNS server security information, the UE shall pass it to the upper layer.
+The UE shall use this information to send the DNS over (D)TLS (See 3GPP TS 33.501 [24] ).